 There is unemployment and economic need.
 Not everyone is prosperous or well-heeled.
 There are social houses as well as private housing within the parish boundaries, with land identified for further housing.
 Yet the most the Town Council can do to tackle this is protect the existing facilities.
 Everything else is beyond our remit.
 For contrary to what many believe, we have very little power and influence when it comes to planning.
 We can express an opinion, sure, but that doesn’t mean anyone further up the chain takes any notice.
 Some people may blame us for planning that is given the green light.

-We have currently had success with the refusal of planning permission at Short Lane.
-But to help us “all” further, we need to have a neighbourhood plan.
+We are working hard with all the planning issues related to the Waveney Local Plan, but to help us “all” further, we need to have a neighbourhood plan.
 Kessingland Parish Council have recently completed theirs.

 Since we are all volunteers, there are surely better ways to spend our free time.
 So why do I continue (even though I work full- time)?
 I do wonder sometimes.
 I could have remained anonymous, but I have lived here now for almost 17 years and seen many changes.
 As part of the community I still feel that the Town Council is part of that shared experience and Carlton Colville is all the better for having one.